camunda-community-hub/camunda-platform-7-camel/README.md

 * `CamundaBpmExternalAttemptsStarted` contains how many times the task was processed but failed
 * `CamundaBpmExternalRetriesLeft` contains how many times the task will be processed any more if this execution fails

+The Exception `org.camunda.bpm.camel.component.externaltasks.NoSuchExternalTaskException` (derived from RuntimeCamelException) might be thrown on processing an external task.
+The reason for this circumstance might be a situation in a BPM process in which the task implemented by the external task (e.g. ServiceTask) was cancelled.
+Tasks are cancelled due to interrupting events (e.g. timer event).

 # Examples
 Check the existing integration tests for guidance on how to use the current supported features in your projects: [Spring](https://github.com/rafacm/camunda-bpm-camel/blob/master/camunda-bpm-camel-spring/src/test/java/org/camunda/bpm/camel/spring) or [CDI](https://github.com/camunda/camunda-bpm-camel/blob/master/camunda-bpm-camel-cdi/src/test/java/org/camunda/bpm/camel/cdi/).
 To run the CDI integration tests do `mvn -DskipITs=false`.